trixi-framework/TrixiBottomTopography.jl/docs/src/structure.md

 interpolation functions corresponding to linear and cubic B-spline interpolation.
 These are:
 - `x`: A vector of values in x-direction.
-- `h`: The length of a single patch in the given data set.
-A patch is the area between two consecutive `x` values. `h` corresponds to the distance between two consecutive values in x-direction.
+- `Delta`: The length of a single patch in the given data set.
+A patch is the area between two consecutive `x` values. `Delta` corresponds to the distance between two consecutive values in x-direction.
-       As we are only considering Cartesian grids, `h` is equal for all patches.
+           As we are only considering Cartesian grids, `Delta` is equal for all patches.
 - `Q`: A vector which contains the control points.
 - `IP`: The coefficients matrix.